SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 #### Web part render method

 The DOM element where the web part should be rendered is available in the `render()` method.
 This method is used to render the web part inside that DOM element.
 In the **HelloWorld** web part, the DOM element is set to a DIV.
-The method parameters include the display mode (either Read or Edit) and the configured web part properties if any:

 ```typescript
 public render(): void {